medavox/distribackup/docs/Distribackup Structs.md

 To find files that no longer exist in the working directory:
 ----

-treat them as empty files, with the last delta being an instruction to delete the basefile's contents.
+Treat them as empty files, with the last delta being an instruction to delete the basefile's contents.

 Deltas don't NEED to store their own parentage; that info can be gotten from the parent commit's hash for that file.